Nekos4Lyfe/TokenMixer/README.md

 Example of "Sample Mode" is shown below

 ![new Sample Mode](https://github.com/Nekos4Lyfe/TokenMixer/assets/130230016/2b0adb78-49fa-4bfe-8c65-c4a3af306f15)

-This extension is still an early-access version.
-Bug reports are welcome.
-Informal discussions about the TokenMixer can be found here (You will need to navigate to the "resources" Discord tab to find the "TokenMixer" section): https://discord.gg/NFUmXn4W

-## Disclaimer : This extension is not compatible with SDXL yet

-If you have ideas/suggestions/questions about the user interface , please make a post under the "Issues" tab.

 Here is an example of "Roll Mode".
 This feature performs torch.roll on the input tensors to generate new embeddings.
 The process is incredibly quick.
 It takes roughly 5 minutes to generate 768 embeddings: